victornnamdii/cloud-backup-api/README.md

 ## Tests

 Unit tests are located in `src/tests` directory.
 To test large files (> 200MB) upload, add a large file to the `testfiles` folder and name it `largefile`.

+## Documentation

+The API documentation can be found on postman [here](https://documenter.getpostman.com/view/27917912/2s9Y5YRhRy)